-Requirements to take the CPA examination in Michigan are different from CPA certification requirements.
-In order to take the CPA examination in Michigan, applicants must have completed a curriculum required for a baccalaureate degree with a concentration in accounting.
+Requirements to take the CPA Examination in Michigan are different from what are necessary for the CPA Certification.
 A student who earns a BSBA with a major in Accounting at CMU meets the Michigan educational requirements to take the CPA Exam.

 In general, an applicant must have completed at least

 150 semester hours of college education, including a baccalaureate degree or higher degree with a concentration in accounting, at an educational institution approved by the board.
 Central Michigan University's School of Accounting is board-approved.

 Through the accelerated MBA, students have the opportunity to "double-count'' certain accounting courses while completing their CMU baccalaureate degree in business administration.

 How to Apply for the CPA Exam in Michigan